 The very minute he opened his mouth and spoke to those Russian ex-spies, current spies with the FSB, they immediately went into gear and they figured out who was paying him.

-There is no doubt in my mind, based on the people I've spoken with, that they knew right away that Christopher Steele, that this was an opposition type of investigation into President Trump, and it fit right in with their plans, which is to sow chaos in the United States.
+There is no doubt in my mind, based on the people I've spoken with, that they knew right away that Christopher Steele, that this was an opposition type of investigation into President Trump and it fit right in with their plans, which is to sow chaos in the United States.

 And they fed him a bunch of disinformation.

-He would do anything to see that Trump was not elected.
+From the beginning, he would do anything to see that Trump was not elected.

 But fundamentally, the question is this.

-Uh she gets exonerated without an investigation.
+She gets exonerated without an investigation.

 And then Hillary Clinton gets to fix a primary.

-And then Hillary Clinton, you know, gets to literally purchases Russian lies, and we know it came from her uh to manipulate the minds of the American people, and then all her deep state friends get together and they go to the FISA court, they put in an application.
+And then Hillary Clinton, you know, gets to literally purchases Russian lies, and we know it came from her, to manipulate the minds of the American people.

 The bulk of information is the bought and paid for lies.